asmagill/hs._asm.luathread/SUPPORTED.md

 hs.brightness                         |   YES   |
 hs.caffeinate                         |   NO    | Requires applescript
 hs.caffeinate.watcher                 |   NO    |
 hs.chooser                            |   NO    | NSView should be created on main thread only hs.console                            |   NO    | Requires webview.toolbar
 hs.crash                              |   YES   |
 hs.distributednotifications           |   NO    |
-hs.doc                                |   YES   | Except for hsdocs submodule
+hs.doc                                |   YES   |
-hs.doc.hsdocs                         |   NO    | Requires webview, httpserver, urlevent
-hs.doc.markdown                       |   YES   |
+hs.doc.hsdocs                         |   NO    | Lua Only, Requires webview, httpserver, urlevent hs.doc.markdown                       |   YES   |
 hs.dockicon                           |   YES   |
 hs.drawing                            | Partial | Non-drawing functions and constants only
 hs.drawing.color                      |   YES   |
 hs.eventtap                           |   NO    |
 hs.eventtap.event                     |   NO    |
-hs.expose                             |   NO    |   Needs thread safe drawing
-hs.fnutils                            |   YES   |
+hs.expose                             |   NO    | Lua Only, Needs thread safe drawing hs.fnutils                            |   YES   | Lua Only
 hs.fs                                 |   YES   |
 hs.fs.volume                          |   YES   |
-hs.geometry                           |   YES   |
+hs.geometry                           |   YES   | Lua Only
-hs.grid                               |   NO    |   Needs thread safe drawing
-hs.hash                               |   YES   |
+hs.grid                               |   NO    | Lua Only, Needs thread safe drawing hs.hash                               |   YES   |
 hs.hints                              |   NO    | NSView should be created on main thread only hs.host                               |   YES   |
 hs.hotkey                             |   NO    |
 hs.hotkey.modal                       |   NO    |